The Alpine Linux distribution is described as ‘minimal’ and best suited for ‘power users’.

 Originally created by Gentoo, the project is now wholly independent and, as such, it is self-hosting.

-Gentoo Linux is another distribution… but built the Portage package management system.
+Gentoo Linux is another distribution… but built with the Portage package management system.
 This project is essentially a security-oriented lightweight Linux distribution based on musl libc and Busybox.

 Tough hardened kernel